lyonsquark/obsidian-daf-yomi/README.md

 ## The code
 This is my first Obsidian plugin.
 I'm happy for people to look at my code and tell me how to do things better.
 I mostly followed [obsidian-pluck](https://github.com/kevboh/obsidian-pluck) as a nice example.
 The code to download and write PDFs was somewhat challenging to figure out.
 Everything happens in the `main.ts` file.

+## Let me know how it goes!
+If you find any problems, please open an issue.
+And if you find this plugin to be useful, please open an issue too and let me know!
+I would love to know if this is interesting to more than just me :-)